Skip to Content

 Using a table saw cut two 9 ¼”x 14 ¾” pieces of the dry erase board.
 These will be your doors.

-Use a 1” drill bit and and drill a finger pull hole in the upper corners of each door – one in the upper left corner and the other in the upper right corner.
+Use a 1” drill bit and drill a finger pull hole in the upper corners of each door – one in the upper left corner and the other in the upper right corner.
 You want to mark where you drill your 1″ holes on each board so that they are in the same place.

 DIY endtable - screw the MDF boards into the IKEA tables